Interest Rate Insights

 Market Insights: Interest Rates in New Zealand

-Last updated: 21 May 2026
+Last updated: 11 June 2026

-Fuel prices have surged on the back of the Iran conflict, pushing inflation expectations higher and prompting markets to price in earlier OCR increases than we think are warranted.
-However, we believe markets may be moving faster than the underlying data justifies.
+The New Zealand economy is navigating a genuinely uncertain moment.
+Fuel prices have surged on the back of the conflict in the Middle East, pushing inflation expectations higher and prompting financial markets to price in earlier OCR increases than we think the underlying data justifies.

-The three-year fixed rate continues to represent the best combination of medium-term certainty and relative affordability.
-Splitting lending across two-year and three-year terms is also a strategy we favour in some instances as it provides some flexibility at refix while still capturing meaningful protection against where rates could be heading.
+Two and three-year fixed rates continue to represent the best combination of medium-term certainty and relative value for the majority of borrowers.
+Splitting lending across two-year and three-year terms is a strategy we also favour in some circumstances, as it creates flexibility at refix while still capturing meaningful protection against where rates are likely to head.

 Current negotiated rates